Where to Go

 For care and treatment of non-urgent issues

 For most medical concerns, contact your primary care doctor first.
-Your doctor is your partner in good health and is most familiar with your medical history.
-Your doctor gives routine care and treatment when it is not an emergency.
+Your doctor is most familiar with your medical history and can give routine care and treatment when it is not an emergency.

 Well Visits Preventive Care Immunizations or Shots Diabetes icon Rashes Cold and Flu GI Issues High BP Tooth Pain Sore Throat Pink Eye Back Pain Insect Bite Urinary Tract Infection Pelvic Wellness